dsaidgovsg/terraform-modules/modules/core/ca/README.md

 > root/ca.key
 ```

+## Decrypt the encrypted CA private key with AWS KMS for verification

 Verify that the encrypted file can be decrypted successfully and equally to the original key file
 (be sure not to print the key):